godatadriven/godatadriven-blog/content/pydata-berlin-2014-videos.md

 Template: article
 Latex:

-The [Berlin congress center](http://bcc.berlin/en), mere hours after the end of the talk, put the video's of the talks given by Vincent and Giovanni online.
+The [CCC Video Operation Center](http://c3voc.de), mere hours after the end of the talk, put the video's of the talks given by Vincent and Giovanni online.
 You can find them at the [PyData Youtube channel](https://www.youtube.com/user/PyDataTV) or, if you prefer the direct links, [here](https://www.youtube.com/watch?v=ZW8Aei2wlsM) for Vincent and